 - 1. Departmental planning and informal conversations with the dean of the college, and dean of the Graduate College when appropriate, should happen prior to formal submission. - 2.
 For curriculum proposals that require Board of Regents (BOR) approval, departments should contact the Associate Provost for Academic Affairs as early as possible for assistance in completing those requirements.
 Program titles must be posted on the BOR planning list 3 months prior to BOR approval.
 Per BOR Policy 3.6, the Board must approve new programs prior to on-campus curriculum development and approval. - a.
 For full detail on the process, see the Required Board of Regents Approval section. - 3.
 Entry of curricular changes into Leepfrog during the period from mid-March to July 25, - 4.
-Dean's review and approval in Leepfrog completed by mid- mid-August, - a.
-For Editorial changes: Deans provide final approval which is forwarded to the Registrar for entry into the catalog, or deans refer edits requiring more review to the Substantive Pathway. - b.
-For Substantive changes: Deans approve or deny prior to UCC/GCCC review. - 5.
-University-level reviews through the University Curriculum Committee (UCC) and Graduate College Curriculum Committee (GCCC) completed in October.
+Dean's review and approval in Leepfrog completed by mid-August, - a.
+For Editorial changes: Deans either provide approval or refer edits requiring more review to the Substantive Pathway. - b.
+For Substantive changes: Deans approve or deny prior to UCC/GCC review. - 5.
+University-level reviews through the University Curriculum Committee (UCC) and Graduate Curriculum Committee (GCC) completed in October.